 Ingredient Spotlight: Hemp Seed Oil

 Acne-prone skin has met its match; when it comes to oils, at least.
-And, seeing that today is 420 — the annual celebration of all things marijuana — we thought it apt to showcase hemp seed oil as our homage.
+And, seeing that CBD oil is making its mark on the beauty industry (read why we think it’s a huge marketing ploy here), we thought it apt to showcase the part of marijuana that is actually effective to the skin: hemp seed oil.
 Note to self: high not included.

 What is hemp seed oil?